ukwa/ukwa-services/access/rrwb/README.md

 ### Inspecting and Managing SCU locks

 The UKWA PyWB system includes [an improved version of the SCU locking mechanism](https://github.com/ukwa/ukwa-pywb/blob/master/docs/locks.md#single-concurrent-lock-system).
-When an item is first retreived, a lock for that item is minted against a session cookie in the secure browser.
+When an item is first retrieved, a lock for that item is minted against a session cookie in the secure browser.
 This initial lock is stored in Redis and set to expire at the end of the day.

 However, while the item is being access, a JavaScript client is used to update the lock status, and changes the expiration of the lock to be five minutes in the future.
 This lock is refreshed every minute or so, so keeps being pushed back into the future while the item is in use.
 Once the item is no longer being used, the lock updates stop, and the lock is released shortly afterwards.
 This mechanism is expected to release item locks more reliably than the previous approach.